PaperAnalyticalDeviceND/ColorSelector/README.md

 # ColorSelector
 Image segmentation for the FHI project.
 Works with this R project to generate PLSR coefficients https://github.com/sortijas/PAD .
+Original FHI360 work used ```/FHI360/10_reg_rgb_full.csv``` as the input file to R.

 The coefficients are used to predict the drug concentration and is also implemented in the Android app at https://github.com/PaperAnalyticalDeviceND/PADS_Lite .